Print3M/print3m.github.io/_blog/filejacking-initial-access-with-file-system-api.md

 Another interesting feature is `startIn` property.
 This property allows you to define which folder File Explorer should open by default.
 The possible values are limited to the following: `desktop`, `documents`, `downloads`, `music`, `pictures`, `videos`.
 These are the default directories in the current user context.
 This allows you to better guide the user to where they should look.

 **Abuse idea**: Trick a user to "upload" or "select" some file and edit it without user's knowledge.
 Use some container file (`.7z`, `.zip`) and override them with your files.
-Use EXE, DLL, LNK or an application config file and backdoor it.
+Use EXE, DLL or any application config file and backdoor it.
 This operation looks like uploading but it allows us to modify the file.

 ## showSaveFilePicker()